Funk carioca: Overview

+In the 1980s, during the post-disco era, the audience began to split between two types of parties: baile charme and baile funk.
+Baile charme focused on new forms of contemporary R&B, often featuring ballads — hence the name "charme," meaning charm or smoothness.
+Baile funk, on the other hand, featured fast-paced dance music like Miami bass and freestyle, aimed at energetic dancing.
+This division marked an important shift in the music scene and in popular parties of the time.

 Funk carioca was popularized in the 1980s in Rio de Janeiro's favelas, the city's predominantly Afro-Brazilian slums.
 From the mid-1990s on, it was a mainstream phenomenon in Brazil.
 Funk songs discuss topics as varied as poverty, human dignity, racial pride of black people, sex, violence, and social injustice.
 Social analysts believe that funk carioca is a genuine expression of the severe social issues that burden the poor and black people in Rio.

 According to DJ Marlboro, the main influence for the emergence of funk carioca was the single "Planet Rock" by Afrika Bambaataa and Soulsonic Force, released in 1982.

-Carioca in its early days were mostly loops of electronic drums from Miami bass or freestyle records and the 4–6 beat Afrobeat tempo, while a few artists composed them with actual drum machines.
+Funk in its early days mostly consisted of loops of electronic drums from Miami bass or freestyle records and the 4–6 beat afrobeat tempo, while a few artists composed them with actual drum machines.
 The most common drum beat was a loop of DJ Battery Brain's "808 volt", commonly referred to as "Voltmix", though Hassan's "Pump Up the Party" is also notable.
-Nowadays, carioca funk rhythms are mostly based on tamborzão rhythms instead of the older drum machine loops.
+Nowadays, funk carioca rhythms are mostly based on tamborzão rhythms instead of the older drum machine loops.